Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 # Time of Arrival (ToA)

-At this stage, you understand that blade vibration causes the blade's tip to move relative to the shaft.
-When the blade moves past the proximity probe in a deflected position, the resulting pulse will either lead or lag the pulse we expect from a non-vibrating blade.
-The extent of the pulse shift is proportional to the size and direction of tip deflection.
+In the previous chapter, we've established that blade vibration causes the tips to move relative to the shaft's position.
+A deflected tip causes a shift in the proximity probe's resulting waveform.
+The size of the shift is proportional to the tip deflection.

-How do we determine the pulse shift?
+So, how do we determine the size of the shift?

-To determine the shift, we need to know the *exact instant* the blade passed the probe.
+To determine this, we need to know the *exact instant* a blade moved past a probe.
 This instant is referred to as the __Time of Arrival__ (ToA).

-I've promised that, by the end of the tutorial, you'll be able to take raw BTT signals and process them to extract the blade's vibration frequency, amplitude, and phase.
-The first step in this process is to extract the Time of Arrival (ToA) of each pulse.

-We implement a *triggering criterion* to determine the ToA of each pulse.
-Let's look at different triggering criteria.
+Each ToA is the result of applying a *triggering criterion* to each pulse.
+We'll start by discussing four triggering criteria.

 !!! question "Chapter outcomes"